Ripazhakgggdkp/lotus-jewel-client/README.md

 `GET /vibrate/{intensity}`

-Starts a vibration to all connected devices with the specified intensity (from 0 to 1).
+Starts a vibration on all connected devices with the specified intensity (from 0 to 1).
 Will automatically stop all devices after one second.

 `GET /vibrate/{intensity}/{deviceIndex}`